sunsuntianyi/gcp-ml/README.md

 # gcp-ml
-This is the implementation of the Inception neural network model using GCP(Compute Engine, Kubernetes clusters), Docker, NodeJS, MongoDB, TF
+This is the implementation of the Inception neural network model using GCP(Compute Engine, Kubernetes clusters), Docker, nginx, NodeJS, MongoDB, TF

 You can access it here: